-Shaphan is a barrister specialising in family and commercial litigation.
+Shaphan is a barrister and mediator specialising in family and commercial litigation.
 He is an expert on matrimonial finance and child law, a co-author of Hong Kong Family Court Practice (2ed), and contributor to Archbold and the White Book.
+He is the co-author and Editor of the English edition of 'Duxbury Etc'.